-- 1. Cheating or copying the work of another (A zero will be given on the test or assignment.) - 2.
-Loitering on campus when instructed to leave - 3.
-Notewriting - 4.
-Inappropriate displays of affection - 5.
-Chewing gum - 6.
-Tardiness - 7.
-Violation of the dress and grooming policy - 8.
-Minor confrontation or abusive language to a student - 9.
-Misuse of a telecommunication device or possession of a recording device by a high school, intermediate school, middle school or elementary school student (i.e., telecommunication device as defined on page 11) - 10.
+- 1. Loitering on campus when instructed to leave - 2.
+Notewriting - 3.
+Inappropriate displays of affection - 4.
+Chewing gum - 5.
+Tardiness - 6.
+Violation of the dress and grooming policy - 7.
+Minor confrontation or abusive language to a student - 8.
+Misuse of a telecommunication device or possession of a recording device by a high school, intermediate school, middle school or elementary school student (i.e., telecommunication device as defined on pages 11 and 12) - 9.
 Failure to follow rules on the school bus, including but not limited to wearing seat belts